 Does your business have trade secrets?
 You may if you develop innovative products or services and want to prevent others from copying your products or processes.
-In this case, you have to ensure that your business information remains secret.
-The Trade Secret Protection Act (Wet bescherming bedrijfsgeheimen, Wbb) will help you.
+It is important that your business information remains secret.
+The Trade Secret Protection Act (Wet bescherming bedrijfsgeheimen) will help you.

 What is a trade secret?